stefanhranek/module-2-project-movies/README.md

 Search:
 - find a movie base of different params e.g. (actor name, director name, year, country, etc)

-## ROUTES:

-- GET /
-  - renders the homepage
-- GET /auth/signup
-  - redirects to / if user logged in
-  - renders the signup form (with flash msg)
-- POST /auth/signup
-  - redirects to / if user logged in
-  - body:
-    - username
-    - email
-    - password
-- GET /auth/login
-  - redirects to / if user logged in
-  - renders the login form (with flash msg)
-- POST /auth/login
-  - redirects to / if user logged in
-  - body:
-    - username
-    - password
-- POST /auth/logout
-  - body: (empty)

-- GET /events
-  - renders the event list + the create form
-- POST /events/create
-  - redirects to / if user is anonymous
-  - body:
-    - name
-    - date
-    - location
-    - description
-- GET /events/:id
-  - renders the event detail page
-  - includes the list of attendees
-  - attend button if user not attending yet
-- POST /events/:id/attend
-  - redirects to / if user is anonymous
-  - body: (empty - the user is already stored in the session)

 ## API Routes (Back-end):